-All Group's financial liabilities are subsequently measured at amortised cost using the effective interest method.
+The Group's financial liabilities are subsequently measured at amortised cost using the effective interest method or at FVTPL.

-Financial liabilities subsequently measured at amortised cost
+Financial liabilities at amortised cost

-Financial liabilities that are not 1) contingent consideration of an acquirer in a business combination, 2) held-for-trading, or 3) designated as at FVTPL, are subsequently measured at amortised cost using the effective interest method.
+Financial liabilities that are not 1) contingent consideration of an acquirer in a business combination, 2) held for-trading, or 3) designated as at FVTPL, are subsequently measured at amortised cost using the effective interest method.